What does a Co-Teacher do?

 Responsibilities:

-- Participate in team meetings and contribute to the development of classroom strategies.
+- Participate in team meetings, professional development sessions, and school events to contribute to the overall educational goals of the institution.

 Qualifications

-- Previous experience as a teacher or in a similar educational role.
+- Previous experience as a teacher or in a similar educational setting is preferred.

 Is becoming a Co-Teacher a good career path?